There are compelling reasons why investing in a dedicated high-grade phono stage is one of the most effective system upgrades you can ever make.

 A highly neutral tonal balance also means there is excellent imaging capability which leads to the presentation of a 3-dimensional sound stage – so appreciated by those who understand what makes music come alive.

 The Discovery 1 is a high-performance stand-alone phono preamplifier, meticulously designed and packed with innovative thinking.
 It exhibits unrivalled sonic qualities with low noise amplification.
+The Discovery 1 does not have subsonic filtering as it is uneccessary on the vast majority of systems.

 Each channel is treated separately and the use of high-quality components allows the performance of the circuit to shine through.
 For faithful reproduction of the original recording, the RIAA curve is followed as closely as possible making it flat to the RIAA standard by less than +/- 0.5dB.